What is a 302 Redirect?

 How Do 302 Redirects Work?

 When a browser requests a URL that has a 302 redirect, the server responds with a 302 status code, indicating the resource is temporarily located at a different URL.
-T
+The browser then redirects the user to this new URL, while search engines understand that the original URL should remain indexed.

 This mechanism is beneficial for scenarios where content needs to be temporarily relocated without affecting the SEO standing of the original page.
+If you’re wondering how to 302 redirect your content, the process typically involves configuring your server to send a 302 status code to the browser.
+This is done via HTTP headers.

 How is 302 Redirect Different from 301?